culturedigitalskills/2024-360-digitisation/learners/setup.md

   * Kandao [Obsidian Pro](https://www.kandaovr.com/Obsidian-Pro/), [Obsidian R](https://www.kandaovr.com/obsidian-s-r/), [Obisdian S](https://www.kandaovr.com/obsidian-s-r/),[Obsidian GO](https://www.kandaovr.com/obsidian-go/)
   * Matterport [Pro3](https://matterport.com/en-gb/pro3), [Pro2](https://matterport.com/en-gb/pro2)

   Commercial (stereo and mono):
   * The list of commercial cameras that capture spherical panorama photos and video (stereo and mono) is fairly extensive.
-Comprehensible [list](https://matterport.com/cameras/360-cameras) can be found at the [Matterport](https://matterport.com/en-gb) website which also offers a range of other solutions and software.
+A comprehensive [list](https://matterport.com/cameras/360-cameras) can be found at the [Matterport](https://matterport.com/en-gb) website which also offers a range of other solutions and software.

--	**Tripod** must be used because spherical panorama photo shooting needs to be stable otherwise stitching errors may occur.
+-	A **tripod** must be used because spherical panorama photo shooting needs to be stable otherwise stitching errors may occur.